raspibolt/raspibolt/thundroid/thundroid_pt2.md

 * [x] is reliably running 24/7
 * [x] is part of and supports the decentralization of the Lightning network by routing payments
 * [x] can be used to send and receive personal payments using the command line interface.
+* [ ] Usability?
+Not so much...

-But still, it's cluky and the command line does just not cut it.
-We will therefore go on to extend the Thundroid with a
+Is it the perfect Bitcoin Lightning node yet?
+It's cluky and the command line does just not cut it.
+In Part 3 of this guide we will therefore go on to extend the Thundroid with additional applications that use it as our own private backend.

+* The **Electrum** desktop wallet is the perfect power-user wallet to handle regular on-chain Bitcoin transaction.
+Because it supports a wide variety of hardware-wallets, you private keys never need to be exposed to any (possibly compromised) online computer.
+With the **Electrum Personal Server** running on Thundroid, you have full control to send, receive & verify Bitcoin transactions with great security and privacy.
+* The **Shango** lightning mobile wallet is perfect for small, instant payments on the go.
+It connects to your Thundroid and provides a neat user interface on your iOS / Android phone to send and receive payments, manage peers and channels.
+While still in closed beta, I hope it will be public just in time.

 ------

+See you soon in part 3 of the guide "The perfect Bitcoin Lightning️ node".